As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 2. Soak In The Sunshine

 Take things slowly for a few minutes (or longer).
-Be good to yourself.
+Be good to yourself when taking time for spring self care.
 The other stuff in your life can wait a bit.

 3. Take Your Workouts Outdoors